-The central logo still uses the pin graphic, but the logo is in a circle so it’s better suited to social media icons use.
+The round central logo still uses the pin graphic, but the logo is in a circle so it’s better suited to social media and app icon use.
 We’ve also dropped the strapline so it’s easier to read at smaller screen sizes when required.

 We provided design and art direction on the app itself, assisting the UX and GUI to help make a great app, working closely with the software development team to implement a clean and achievable design.

 For added clarity the app uses a white on black logo at the top of the screen.
 With the red icon helping to draw your eye to the logo.
 Throughout the app we use a tight and muted colour range.
 The red is used to highlight important information.
 Then it uses a range of cream and grey tints throughout.

 Next it was working on the social media and marketing requirements.
 Below you can see an example of two of the icons succesfully used together on Twitter.

 Red Onion provides ongoing advertising and copywriting support.
 The advert we created below appeared in the specialist UK magazine, Caffeine – and utilises a bespoke image put together by Red Onion.

 Red Onion also designed and wrote an introductory folding leaflet about the service.
 This has a clever double-sided cover: one side is for business owners, the other is for the consumers that use the app.

 Both the advert and leaflets introduce a friendly hand-written font.

 Next up will be working on a brand new Your Places consumer website, and providing a range of internal store promotions.

 Here’s my top 5 tips for creating different versions of the same logo: